sahil-rawat/sahil-rawat.github.io/_posts/2021-07-11-NET-HACKING1.md

 tags: [networking]
 ---

-# Network Hacking

 In this series, we will start with the basics of network hacking.

-A typical Network consists of various clients connected to share resources such as files, printers, and mostly INTERNET, etc.
+A typical Network consists of various clients connected to share resources such as files, printers, and mostly 🌐 INTERNET, etc.

 All networks whether be it wireless or wired works on the same principle, i.e they have a device that is considered as server ```for example router in home networks``` also referred to as Access Point, this Access Point is the only device that has access to the internet, none of the other clients have direct access to the resource they can only access the resource through the router or the Access Point.